Dairyland Dancers (Madison, WI)

 Schedule

-We're working on it!
-For now, here is what we're planning:
+Here is what we're planning:

-• Late-night west coast swing Thursday, Friday, and Saturday nights.
+Late-night west coast swing Thursday, Friday, and Saturday nights.

-• Dance workshops in four rooms running simultaneously during the day Friday, Saturday, and Sunday.
+Dance workshops in four rooms running simultaneously during the day Friday, Saturday, and Sunday.

-• IAGLCWDC dance contest Friday evening at 7:00 pm.
+IAGLCWDC dance contest Friday evening.

-• IGRA Royalty competition and performances
+IGRA Royalty competition and entertainment Thursday, Friday, and Saturday nights.

-We have a preliminary schedule of events.
+We have a preliminary detailed schedule of events.
 Please note that this is still tentative and subject to change.

 Workshops